Waimakariri District: History

-In pre-European times there were several important Ngāi Tahu settlements in the area now occupied by the Waimakariri District.
-The centre of Ngāi Tahu was the pa of Taurakautahi, known as Kaiapoi.
-Today, the hapu Ngai Tuahuriri is based at Tuahiwi, to the north of Kaiapoi.
-People who identify themselves as having NZ Maori ancestry presently represent 8.5% of the District's population, and most of these people live in the eastern part of the District.
+In pre-European times, there were several important Ngāi Tahu settlements in the area now occupied by the Waimakariri District.
+The centre of Ngāi Tahu was the pā (fort) of Taurakautahi, known as Kaiapoi.
+Today, the hapū Ngāi Tūāhuriri is based at Tuahiwi, to the north of Kaiapoi.
+People who identify themselves as having Māori ancestry presently represent 8.5% of the District's population, and most of these people live in the eastern part of the District.

 During the early years of European settlement, Kaiapoi developed as a river port.
 Rangiora was the area's main market town, and the development of Oxford was based on timber milling.
 The roles of the District's main urban areas have changed during recent years, mainly as the result of the rapid population growth.

-During the colonial era the area was also known as Courtenay, but the Maori name Waimakariri ultimately prevailed.
+During the colonial era, the area was also known as Courtenay, but the Maori name Waimakariri ultimately prevailed.
 The township of Courtenay is today part of the Selwyn District.
-The name Waimakariri translates from Te Reo Māori to 'cold water', referring to the snow melt source of the river in the Southern Alps.
+The name Waimakariri translates from te reo Māori to 'cold water', referring to the snow melt source of the river in the Southern Alps.

 European settlement concentrated on the fertile soils of the plains.
-Until the middle of the 20th century extensive agricultural and pastoral farming predominated.
+Until the middle of the 20th century, extensive agricultural and pastoral farming predominated.
 More recently, horticultural and forestry have gained in importance.
-Today some 11% of the District's labour force is now involved with agriculture, forestry and fishing.
+Today, some 11% of the District's labour force is now involved with agriculture, forestry and fishing.